D3lt4lph4/papers/docs/imageclassif/overfeat.md

 ### Classification

-This is the simplest task to carry, given an image, find the dominant object in it.
+This is the simplest task to carry: given an image, find the dominant object in it.
 They used an architecture similar to the ImageNet paper with a few improvements.

 The most noticeable change is the use of the multi-scale image coupled with a sliding window.
 The interesting part is they apply the sliding window not at the start of the network, but in the middle of it just before the dense layers.
 This way they avoid recomputing the whole feature extraction.